PlayingBox/BabyDestinationCodingChallenge/README.md

 ## Architecture

-The MVC (model view controller) paradigm has been followed while building the components of this service
+The MVC (model view controller) paradigm has been followed while building the components of this service.

 ## Production